katiajensen26/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for application.
 Three HTML pages.
 One for login, one to display bookshelf and one to customize your book.
-- **CSS** - Application styling to look good on different screen sizes, uses good whitespace and neutral colors so the book colors don't clash with the background.
+- **CSS** - Application styling to look good on different screen sizes, uses good whitespace and neutral colors so the book covers stand out.
-- **React** - Provides login, bookshelf display, interactive book customization, use of React to share bookshelf with others
+- **React** - Provides login, bookshelf display, interactive book customization, sharing bookshelf with others.
 - **Service** - Backend service with endpoints for:
-    - login
+    - Adding books
-    - test
+    - Removing books
-- **DB/Login** - Description here
+    - Creating a shareable link
+    - Register, login, and logout users.
+- **DB/Login** - Store users, bookshelf and books in database.
+Register and login users.
+Credentials stored in secure database.
+Can't create bookshelf without authentication.
-- **WebSocket** - Description here
+- **WebSocket** - As books are added, the bookshelf updates in real time.

 ## 🚀 AWS deliverable